 It is our goal that every candidate for graduation give evidence of a true Christian life and character during their academic studies at TIU.
 All candidates are recommended for consideration as graduands by faculty vote.
 To be eligible to receive the Bachelor of Arts degree from Trinity College, students must meet the following requirements within seven years of catalog date:

 - Earn 120 semester hours of credit.
 Included in this are those hours required in general education and the student’s major field of study.
-A maximum of 12 hours of applied music (except music majors), 4 hours of Preparation for College Studies (PCS) classes, 4 hours of drama production, 6 hours of human performance and wellness activity courses, and 12 hours of internship will count toward graduation.
+A maximum of 12 hours of applied music (except worship music majors), 4 hours of Preparation for College Studies (PCS) classes, 4 hours of drama production, 6 hours of human performance and wellness activity courses, and 12 hours of internship will count toward graduation.

 - Earn an overall Trinity cumulative grade point average (GPA) of at least 2.00.
 The general education, major,1 and minor requirements must each be completed with a minimum of 2.00 GPA.